20 Things You’re Probably Doing That Veterinarians Wouldn’t

 Love is not enough

 If you suspect that your vet’s pet is better disciplined or healthier than yours, you’re probably right.
 Even the most loving pet parents can make mistakes with their furry, feathered, or finned friends.
 Not sure what you’re doing wrong?
 We’ve got a few ideas—or more accurately, the veterinarians and other pet experts we interviewed do.
 While veterinarians may not tell you some of their secrets, they are more than happy to divulge this information so that you and your pet live a long, happy life together.
 Whether you’re killing Fido with kindness or over-disciplining Cuddles, here’s what you may be doing wrong—and how to fix it.
-These are puppy training mistakes you’ll regret making later.
+Have you ever wondered why your dog keeps digging holes?
+Actually, a dog’s drive to dig is part of its natural instinct and is more prominent in certain breeds.

 You don’t train your pet right away